HengzhunChen/tex2docx/README.md

 },
 ```

 To modify some of the elements in the JSON file, we utilize functions from python package Panflute.
-Each leaves (and the root) of the abstract syntax tree (AST) is an instance of the base class of panflute called `Elemenet`.
+Each leaves (and the root) of the abstract syntax tree (AST) is an instance of the base class of panflute called `Element`.
 And a standard filter of panflute looks like:
 ``` py
 import panflute as pf
 def filter_name(elem: pf.Element, doc: pf.Doc):